zaeemyousaf/zaeem/README.md

 Everyone is free to copy the code, modify and share with others.

-Each directory contains further help
+Each directory contains code and further help